albar965/littlenavmap-manual/src/en/TUTORIALIFR.rst

 |Assign Parking|

-Alternatively you can also select the start position directly on the map's context menu as described in the :doc:`TUTORIALVFR`.
+Alternatively you can also select the start position directly on the map's context menu as described in :doc:`TUTORIALVFR`.

 See also :ref:`set-as-flight-plan-departure`.